ZhihongMai/ZhihongMai/README.md

 </h1>

 ### About me
 A passionate Data Analyst.
-I love transforming raw data into actionable insights and building data-driven solutions that help businesses grow.
+I enjoy solving complex problems by analyzing data to uncover hidden insights.
 - 🎓 I graduated from Brock University with a Master's degree in Business Economics.
+- 💼 I work with tools like SQL, Python, Tableau, PowerBI, and Excel to analyze data.
 -